The Unabridge Naked Truth About Grandma

 Those times

-I think she fergets that I’m there.
+I think she fergets that

 She gets a kinda